terminalmage/salt-virtualenv/README.md

 [builder@rpmbuild ~]$ build-reqs
 ```

 When complete, the build requisites will be located under ``/home/builder/mock``.
 This is where all the packages we build here will end up.
-If you've been following the directions so far, these packages will end up in ``~/mock`` (or whichever path you chose) on the host machine.
+If you've been following the directions so far, these packages will end up in ``~/mock`` (or whichever path you chose in Step 3) on the host machine.

 This should only be done the first time, since you'll already have them in your ``~/mock`` dir the next time.

-### 7) Build the RPMs
+### 6) Build the RPMs

-When you started the Docker image, a message displayed which describes aliases that have been pre-configured to make building easy.
+When you start the Docker image, a message is displayed which describes aliases that have been pre-configured to make building easy.
 If you missed this message, it can be viewed [here](https://github.com/terminalmage/salt-virtualenv/blob/master/salt-virtualenv/motd), or by running ``cat /etc/motd`` within the container.

 The aliases are [here](https://github.com/terminalmage/salt-virtualenv/blob/master/salt-virtualenv/aliases).
 The build commands use a ``mockbuild`` script I wrote a while back to automate some of the more mundane arguments one needs to enter when using ``mock``.

-### 8) Back on the host machine, retrieve packages from the local ``mock`` directory you created in Step 4
+### 7) Back on the host machine, retrieve packages from the local ``mock`` directory you created in Step 3

 ```
 % cd ~/mock/salt/2016.3.4-2.el5_erik/x86_64